xhluca/bm25s/README.md

 The default is `0` (disabled); only `1` enables it.
 The setting is read once at import time.
 Releasing the GIL lets other Python threads run during compiled calculations; it does not create threads.
-Single-query retrieval uses a serial Numba kernel, so independent queries can run via `await asyncio.to_thread(retriever.retrieve, [query_tokens], k=10)` with `backend="numba"`.
-Batched retrieval still uses Numba parallelization; concurrent batch calls require a thread-safe threading layer (`workqueue` is not supported).
+Enabling it also disables Numba's internal batch parallelism, letting the caller manage concurrency, for example with `await asyncio.to_thread(retriever.retrieve, [query_tokens], k=10)` and `backend="numba"`.
+This works with Numba's `workqueue` threading layer.
+Leave it disabled to retain the default internal batch parallelism.

 ## Quickstart